 Certainly there would seem to be enough to put forward a strong case for negotiation of a higher amount for your settlement agreement, assuming that you want to leave (which sounds like the right choice).
 Do get in touch if you wish to discuss further.

 How much should I be entitled to for leaving my employment?
 I’ve worked for 36 years and I’m being payed off due to ill health – I have developed Parkinson’s disease.

-Unfortunately there is basic right to receive any payment for retirement on the grounds of ill health.
+Unfortunately there is no basic right to receive any payment for retirement on the grounds of ill health.
 It is true that your employer would have an obligation to make reasonable adjustments, because this condition would be classified as a disability.
 But if there are no reasonable adjustments that your employer could practically make to accommodate you, then ultimately they could dismiss you on capability grounds.
 This would simply entitle you to your notice period.

-In 2012 I was the victim of an assault and was involved in court proceedings and had to acquire a restraining order and move house.
+A few years ago, I was the victim of an assault and was involved in court proceedings and had to acquire a restraining order and move house.
 I was diagnosed with PTSD as a result which I still have to date and the prognosis says I am disabled but may make a full recovery based on completion of CBT counselling.

 Part of my PTSD triggers involve places – the person who attacked me was arrested a second time loitering outside my workplace and was arrested and charged for breaking the restraining order.
 I have moved out of the town to a new town in order to stop the constant stress of being in the area.

 I have asked my employer (a company of 20 people) if I can move to a serviced office in the town I live in (its 20 mins away from the one now ….everyone works from home apart from me and a coworker), but was told no, that my contract states that I work in the office.
 Was it a reasonable adjustment to ask for this?